ML-IE/BUD-MI/README.md

 3. Open `BUD_MI_template_v1.0.0.xlsx` on your computer.
 4. Consult the `User Guide_v1.0.pdf`.
 5. Collect MI data!
-(6. Stay tuned for the upcoming BUD-MI database, where you'll be able to upload your freshly collected MI data!)
+...6.
+Stay tuned for the upcoming BUD-MI database, where you'll be able to upload your freshly collected MI data!

 ## 🧩 How to Contribute or Suggest Updates
 You don’t need to be a programmer to help!